 Welcome to the Drive Alive Web site.

 This site is for

-teens and businesses in Allen
+parents, teens and businesses in Indiana.
+The

 drivers for the road ahead.
 The goal is to reduce teen

 deaths on local roads!